31. Glossary

 Projects in Sublime Text are made up of at least two files: the

 .sublime-projectfile, which contains the project definition, and the.sublime-workspacefile, which contains user specific data, such as the open files, the modifications to each, and various application states such as what files were open, cursor positions, tab ordering, etc..
-It is possible to have more than one.sublime-workspacefile per project, and either the workspace or the project file can be opened (Project > Open Project...) to return to your “last session” with that project, or to a particular session by opening the workspace file.
+It is possible to have more than one.sublime-workspacefile per project, and either the workspace or the project file can be opened () to return to your “last session” with that project, or to a particular session by opening the workspace file.
 You might want to have more than one workspace file if you regularly edit 2 or more different groups of files in that project and the tasks are logically separate, or that use different Window layouts, etc..See Projects for more details